deeso/simple-pastebin-client/README.md

 ## Some Caveats

+1. I have only tested this software on Linux, and it will not work in enterprise environments that require HTTP proxies until I add support for proxies.

-Search is performed using Selenium and headless Chrome, so the request is slow.
+2. Search is performed using Selenium and headless Chrome, so the request is slow.